Svengoolie: Spin-off

+Expansion

+On October 1, 2022, it was announced that a nationwide talent search, called "Spawn of Svengoolie", would be accepting auditions for fans to create a character and send in their audition video, in hopes of joining the production.
+There was also an opportunity for fans to audition at the 2022 New York Comic Con.
+This led to a new time-filler segment during broadcasts, where select audition tapes were played back to back; eventually being referred to as "Spawn Stars".

+One year later, three new characters, "The Sven Squad", began to appear in short spots and segments during the broadcast.
+(Gwengoolie, Ignatius Malvolio Prankenstein & Nostalgiaferatoo), although Nostalgiaferatoo began appearing much earlier than Gwen and Imp.
+Sven Squad merchandise and promotional photos were added to the official MeTV website's Svengoolie page, beginning around October 22, 2023.

 Reception

 Between 1979 and 1986, Son of Svengoolie won three Chicago Emmys at station WFLD.
 For its 25th anniversary in 2004, Svengoolie was presented with the Silver Circle Award by the Chicago/Midwest Chapter of the Academy of Television Arts & Sciences for "outstanding contributions to Chicago television."

 Svengoolie is also a consistent winner of the "Best Horror Host" award from the Rondo Hatton Classic Horror Awards.

 Svengoolie appeared as a supporting character in a storyline in the Dick Tracy comic strip that started in April 2017.

 A special four-part crossover story in two-page parts featuring Svengoolie with the various DC Comics superheroes ran through the month of October 2019.
 DC Comics editor Dan Didio said the idea for this was a "fun mash-up" featuring the Justice League alongside elements of the Svengoolie show.